 To support measuring affordability of an ICHRA plan, employers who choose to administer ICHRA plans will need to include additional information (such as zip codes and employees age) on their Forms 1095 and use new IRS codes.

 Changes to your Form 1095-C

-There are a number of changes to discuss regarding your Draft 1095-C forms that are applicable for employers who are choosing to implement ICHRA plans.
+There are several changes to discuss regarding the forms that are applicable for employers who are choosing to implement ICHRA plans.

 Changes to your Form 1095-B

 There is only one change to Form 1095-B in the new IRS governance and you’ll find it in Part 1, line 8, Origin of Health Coverage.
 New to the form is an option value “G” for ICHRA plans.
 According to the form, option G should be checked if the individual’s coverage counts as an “Individual coverage health reimbursement arrangement (HRA).”

 At Health e(fx) we’re consistently following new guidance issued by the IRS.
 We will continue to provide updates as the new form instructions are published, or more information is received.
 For more information on avoiding ACA penalties during a time of workforce and regulatory changes, please see our recent article published in BenefitsPRO, COVID-19 and the risk of ACA employer penalties: 3 FAQs.